 Tips to build/improve credit score with secured cards

 Credit bureaus get information on defaults/delayed repayments of credit card outstanding from credit card issuers.
 These bureaus then mention such facts in your credit report which lowers your credit score accordingly.
-However, timely repayment of your credit card bills would be considered a positive trait by the issuers and bureaus will steadily increase your credit score.
+However, timely repayment of your secured and unsecured credit card bills would be considered a positive trait by the issuers and bureaus will steadily increase your credit score.
 Thus, it’s better to always treat your credit card like a debit card and use it to that limit where you can comfortably repay by the bill due date.

 Let us walk you through some of the tips that you can use to improve or build your credit score: